James471/club-website-template/index.md

 #Don't mess with this variable unless you know what you are doing.
 layout: indexLayout

-#The description appears on the first page below the title
+#The welcome appears on the first page below the title
-description: Welcome Member!
+welcomeMsg: Welcome Member!

 #The background of the front page
 indexBG: /assets/img/bg/background.jpg

+#The background of the about us section
+aboutUsBg: /assets/img/bg/aboutUsBg.jpg

+#Short description of the club
+aboutUs: Our club is a club.
+It does things.
+Lots of things.

 #The text color for the club name(i.e. the title).
 You can give the color in rgb too.
 clubNameColor: white